CharlieTheHack1/hacktoberfest202222/README.md

 7. Click on it and save it
 8. The main developer will accept it
 9. DONE, now you created one successfull pull request
-10. REPEAT ALL STEPS 4 times to complete all the task
+10. REPEAT ALL STEPS 4 times to Complete All the task
 ```

 # Contribution rules📚: